 Finish the edges of this piece with a zig zag stitch or an overlocker.

-Step 4.
+Keep the welt fabric strip up along the length of the pocket line, aligning the pocket line correctly.
 Pin this piece to the right side of the fabric along the box you have sewn.

-Step 5.
 Sew along the two parallel horizontal lines of the welt pocket with a very tight stitch (Stitch length 2-3).
 You have to be very precise and exact when sewing this and want to start and end exactly where you have marked the lines.
 Do not sew the vertical smaller lines.

-Step 6.
 Cut through the middle and make diagonal snips as drawn.
 Your thread snips could be used for this.
 It should be very sharp.
 You should cut just close enough to the stitching at the corners for you to get this perfectly turned.

 This is a look from the wrong side after the welt rectangle is inserted inside.